Ada-C8/string_reverse_python/README.md

 # String Reverse in Python
 In this assignment, you'll design and implement one of the string manipulation functions that is commonly asked during interviews.
-Remember that a string is an array of characters.
-Algorithms that worked on restricted arrays will work on strings as well.

 ## Exercise
 Design and implement a method to reverse a string.
 For example, if the method is called with an input parameter of "Lovelace", the method should return a new string object with the value "ecalevoL".
 Share and explain the time and space complexities for your solution.